 The Wedgwood Park advertisement in the newspaper, shown above, featured the brick gatepost at the corner of 35th Ave NE & NE 82nd Street which was intended to help point the way to the houses in the development.
 This brick pillar was knocked down by a speeding car in July 2020 and is unlikely to be replaced.

 Wedgwood Rock Addition: plat filed in October 1945.
 This completely untouched forty acres had been owned by the Miller family for more than fifty years, comprising NE 70th to 75th Streets, 25th to 30th Avenues NE.

 Wedgwood No. 4: Filed in January 1951, Balch had already started building houses in the plat when the School District came along and took one section for Wedgwood School.
 An L-shaped plat, Wedgwood No. 4 extends from Wedgwood School at the corner of NE 85th Street and 30th Ave NE, west to 25th Ave NE, then north to NE 90th Street.

-Wedgwood No. 5: This plat, filed in January 1959, has only fifteen houses on 28th and 29th Avenues NE south of NE 80th Street.
+Wedgwood No. 5: This plat, filed in January 1959, has only fifteen houses on 28th and 29th Avenues NE, south of NE 80th Street.
 There is a 1926 house adjoining the plat.
 The land was sold to Balch by long-time owner A.M.
 Lee.

-From the above list which is only partial, we see that Balch acquired enormous tracts of land in what is now Wedgwood in the 1940’s and 1950’s.
+From the above list which is only partial, we see that Balch acquired enormous tracts of land in what is now Wedgwood in the 1940s and 1950s.
 Prior to that time the neighborhood had not really had a name.

-To be continued: Albert Balch, Part Six: Architecture and Neighborhoods.
+Continued: Albert Balch, Part Six: Architecture and Neighborhoods.

-Below: A 1946 article in American Builder magazine commended Balch for persevering with homebuilding in the post-World-War Two period, when there were difficulties with obtaining materials and a lot of government regulations to contend with.
+Below: A 1946 article in American Builder magazine commended Balch for persevering with homebuilding in the post-World-War Two period, when there were difficulties with obtaining materials and there were a lot of government regulations to contend with.